-When reporting items as secured by residential property, the following principle should be applied.
+When In the case of reporting items as secured by residential property, however, the following principle should be applied criteria must be met.

-• If the value of the collateral for the loan represents 50 per cent or more of the loan balance, then the entire loan should be reported as secured.

-• If a loan is considered secured, if 50 per cent or more of the security is residential property, then the entire loan balance should be reported as secured by residential property.
+- If the value of the collateral for the loan represents 50 per cent or more of the loan balance; and, then the entire loan should be reported as secured. - If a loan is considered secured, if 50 per cent or more of the security collateral is residential property. - If the above criteria are met, then the entire loan balance should be reported as secured by residential property.